soph-colo/bird-migration/README.md

 2. Run all of the imports (you may have to un-comment the package installs to access some of the imports)
 3. Run all of the lines (button up top) and our plots should pop up!

 ### Note: to view any of the plots, you need to download the ipynb notebook.
 GitHub does not like widgets/interact functions.
-You can also view pictures of our plots in the [Pictures](pictures) folder!
+You can also view pictures of our plots in the Pictures of Plots folder!